Date enacted or revised:

 - A recommendation for dismissal automatically will trigger a review by tenured faculty in the department.
 Based on all recommendations, including that of tenured faculty in the department, the provost may recommend that the University president or his/her designees institute proceedings for removal for cause including proper due process.

 - For any provision of this procedure that requires participation by a group or committee of tenured faculty in the department, if the number of department faculty is insufficient, tenured faculty from outside the department shall be selected to participate in the process.
 Appointments of faculty from outside the department require the approval of the provost.

 - In certain cases, the University President must exercise discretion as to whether to refer the matter of dismissal to a separate dismissal for cause.
 This may be done without reference to or at any time during the procedures described in the APR and determination of performance level.

 C. Annual Performance Review Process

-The APR is conducted each spring and is based on the previous calendar year's job performance (Spring and Fall semesters).
-The academic calendar reflects dates for APR submission.
+The APR is conducted each spring and is based on that academic year's job performance (fall and spring semesters).
 Faculty members are responsible for timely submission and accuracy of the information included in the APR.
 A copy of the APR form is available from the department head.